Day 1: Innsbruck

 Overnight in Merano

-See the famous Schnatterpeck-altar in Lana as you cycle through fruit orchards and vineyards of the South Tyrolean wine street.
+See the famous Schnatterpeck Altar in Lana as you cycle through fruit orchards and vineyards of the South Tyrolean wine street.
 You'll pass fortresses, castles and ruins along the way.
-Other highlights of the day are Hocheppan's famous frescoes and St. Paul's “dome in the country” on Lake Kalterer See.
-You will finish the day in one of the picturesque wine-growing towns of Kaltern, Tramin or Auer.
+Other highlights of the day are Hocheppan's famous frescoes and Lake Caldaro.
+You will finish the day in the picturesque wine-growing town of Auer.

 Today's route is mainly on the Adige River, sometimes through vineyards, heading to Salurn.
 From Salurn, the cycle path is along a dyke surrounded left and right by the famous Trentino vineyards.
 The final stop of the day is Trento, where you can visit the famous old town, dome, and Buonconsiglio Castle.